Brake Fluid Flush

 Click on the questions below to see answers to our FAQ's about Brake Pad Replacements

 Cost of a brake fluid flush changes according to vehicle type, and whether there is additonal repairs or maintenance needed to complete the task.
-While we have your vehicle on the hoist, for your safety we will also check the calipers, wheel cylinders, brake hoses, brake lines, and master cylinder for any faults or signs of wear that need to be addressed and advise you if necessary.
+While we have your vehicle on the hoist, we will also check the calipers, wheel cylinders, brake hoses, brake lines, and master cylinder for any faults or signs of wear that need to be addressed and advise you if necessary.

 If you would like to know costs - give our friendly staff a call to discuss your car and get a quote.
 If during the procedure we do notice something that needs extra attention that will affect our quote we will always call you to confirm before proceeding.